jiinjeong/CSVolunteer/README.md

      <br>
      <p>In my code, I put breaks between elements.</p>
      ```
-    * If placed within a text element-- between a pair of paragraph tags, for example-- it causes the text to go onto a new line in the webpage, but it does not put any space between the two lines.
+    * If placed within a text element-- between a an opening 'p' tag and its closing 'p' tag, for example-- it causes the text to go onto a new line in the webpage, but it does not put any space between the two lines.
       * In contrast, opening a new tag will create a new element, which entails putting a space between the elements.
       * For example:
      ```html